github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-finalize.md

 These will not themselves be finalized, but the data from them will be included in the finalized database being created.
 This is an advanced option that may not have the desired effect in all cases.
-For more information, please refer to the documentation of [codeql database import](/code-security/codeql-cli/codeql-cli-manual/database-import).
+For more information, please refer to the documentation of "[codeql database import](/code-security/codeql-cli/codeql-cli-manual/database-import)".

 If the `--db-cluster` option is given, it is expected that these will be database clusters rather than individual CodeQL databases.